 Trademarks.
 We have developed and use registered trademarks in our business, particularly relating to our product names.
 We own 30 trademarks that are registered with the U.S. Patent and Trademark Office.
+Additionally, as disclosed elsewhere in this report, we completed the Hiya Acquisition on December 23, 2024, and Hiya owns five trademarks registered with the U.S. Patent and Trademark Office.
 Federal registration of a trademark enables the registered owner of the mark to bar the unauthorized use of the registered mark by a third party in connection with a similar product in similar channels of trade anywhere in the United States, regardless of whether the registered owner has ever used the trademark in the area where the unauthorized use occurs.
 We have filed applications and own trademark registrations, and we intend to register additional trademarks in countries outside the United States where USANA products are or may be sold in the future.
 Protection of registered trademarks in some jurisdictions may not be as extensive as the protection in the United States.